dvsa/mot-docs/source/documentation/pipeline/pipeline.md

 ![step_5](images/deliver_step_5.png)

 Whilst the process has been improved, there is still a lack of consistency within the environment.
-To realise the benefits of the automation, it requires that the Production
+To realise the benefits of the automation, it requires that the Live/Production account is activated.
+At this point there is a high degree of confidence that the way the application performs under test, is exactly the way the application will perform in Production.